Siege of Perekop (1920): Assault on the Turkish Wall

 On the other side of the trenches, during the battle on 8 November 1920, the 2nd Kornilov shock regiment, for example, saw 8 people killed and 40 wounded.
 35 horses were killed.
 All wounds were from artillery fire.

 On the morning of 8 November, units of the red landing launched an offensive from the Chukhonsky Peninsula to the town of Armyansk, in the rear of the defense of the Turkish Wall.
 But they could not advance further to Perekop due to a lack of cavalry.
 The Makhnovist detachment under Ataman Semen Karetnyk and units of the 7th Cavalry Division (Soviet Union)|7th Cavalry Division were sent to rescue the landing party.

 The Drozdov division from Armyansk and the Markov division from Yushun counterattacked, trying to isolate and defeat the red landing, but to no avail.
 The red units initially retreated, but, having overwhelming superiority, again continued their offensive in the rear of the Perekop positions.

 On 9 November 1920, under the threat of encirclement, the Kornilov Shock Division left the Turkish Wall by one in the morning and retreated to their positions at Yushun.
 The night was dark and starless.
 In the rearguard of the division, the battalion of Colonel Troshin was left, which by one o'clock also left the Turkish Wall.

 But, according to Soviet historiography, at 03:30 on 9 November 1920, with a repeated attack, simultaneously with a flanking maneuver, the 51st Rifle Division captured the positions at Perekop and continued the attack on the positions at Yushun.
-Other historians admit that the withdrawal of the White units was only discovered by the Red units on the morning of 9 November.
+Other historians state that the withdrawal of the White units was only discovered by the Red units on the morning of 9 November.